-When it comes to roofing in Colorado, durability isn’t optional — it’s essential.
+When it comes to roofing in Colorado, durability is not optional — it is essential.
 Hailstorms, high winds, and rapid weather changes put constant stress on your roof.
-That’s why more homeowners across El Paso County are choosing Class 4 impact-resistant shingles for stronger, longer-lasting protection.
+That is why more homeowners across El Paso County are choosing Class 4 impact-resistant shingles for stronger, longer-lasting protection.

-But what exactly does “Class 4” mean, and is it really worth the upgrade?
-Let’s break it down.
+But what exactly does "Class 4" mean, and is it really worth the upgrade?
+Let us break it down.

 What Is a Class 4 Shingle?